ruha-healing/ruha-healing.github.io/content/post/The-fourth-chakra/index.md

 ---
 title: 'The fourth chakra'
 subtitle: A series about the 8 chakras of Kundalini Yoga - *Heart Chakra*
-#summary: 'Dive deeper into the qualities of the fourth chakra "Anahata", where we mainly focus on love and it's power.'
-summary: 'Dive deeper into the qualities of the fourth chakra "Anahata", where we mainly focus on love and its power.'
+summary: 'Dive deeper into the qualities of the fourth chakra "Anahata", where the main focus is on love and its power.'
 authors:
 - admin
 tags: []
 categories: []
-date: "2020-07-13T00:00:00Z"
+date: "2020-07-14T00:00:00Z"
 featured: false
 draft: false
 join_banner: true